Running the DMV Since 1961

 - Discussion and guidance on pacing

-- Social opportunities throughout training season
+- Social opportunities throughout the program

 - Motivation and camaraderie found only with a training group